R0H1T-K/R0H1T-K/README.md

-# R0H1T-K — Junior Software Developer
+# R0H1T-K — Software Developer

 Welcome to my developer profile.
 This README presents my skills, projects, and interests in a clear, professional format.